Overview: Psych Nurse Jobs

 Interviewing for Psychiatric Nurse Jobs

 It’s important to make a great first impression when you interview for psychiatric nursing jobs.
 A poised and professional demeanor is a must.
-To help calm any nerves you might have, take the time to review our top nursing interview questions and answers so you can feel prepared.
+To help calm any nerves you might have, take the time to review typical psychiatric nurse interview questions so you can feel prepared.

 Psych Nurse Salary

-The average psychiatric nurse salary is around $83,900 per year.
-Your location, years of experience, facility type, and employer can affect what you earn.
+The average psychiatric nurse salary is around $88,500 per year for an RN.
+Your license type, location, years of experience, facility type, and employer can affect what you earn.
 For a better indication of how much you could make in your area, explore the current openings on IntelyCare.

 Ready to Find Psych Nurse Jobs?